Form N-400 Prep: Applying And Understanding The Questions

 Form N-400 is the application you file to become a naturalized U.S. citizen.
 It is also known as the naturalization or citizenship application.
 It is 14 pages long with 16 different parts you must fill out.

-Naturalization is the process when a lawful permanent resident becomes a U.S. citizen.
+Naturalization is the process by which a lawful permanent resident becomes a U.S. citizen.

 How to prepare